-The following meetings were held in 2003:
+The following meetings were held in 2004:

 Board of Directors

 Committee of the Board

 Audit Committee

 Remuneration Committee

-5 times\

-8 times\

 3 times

-3 times\
+3 times

-The Board reserved one full day to discuss strategic questions; one meeting took place during the annual visit to a Nestlé Market, in 2003 to Nestlé Mexico.
-The average duration of the meetings held, excluding the full-day meeting, was 3 hours.
-The average attendance at the Board Meetings, excluding absences for health reasons, was over 90%.
+The Board reserved one full day to discuss strategic questions; one meeting took place during the annual visit to a Nestlé Market, in 2004 to Nestlé in the USA.
+In addition, Nestlé Italy hosted a meeting of the Committee of the Board.
+The average duration of the meetings held was 3 hours.
+The average attendance at the Board meetings was over 90%.